Languages of the Balkans

-This is a list of languages spoken in regions ruled by Balkan countries.
+This is a list of languages spoken in the Balkan countries.
 With the exception of several Turkic languages and Hungarian, all of them belong to the Indo-European family.
-Despite belonging to four different families of Indo-European; Slavic, Romance, Greek, and Albanian, a subset of these languages is notable for forming a well-studied sprachbund, a group of languages that have developed some striking structural similarities over time.
+Despite belonging to four different families of Indo-European; Slavic, Romance, Greek, and Albanian, a subset of these languages is notable for forming a well-studied Balkan sprachbund, a group of languages that have developed some striking structural similarities over time.